Fliplet/fliplet-cli/README.md

 Which will run your widget on [http://localhost:3000](http://localhost:3000).

+## Publish a widget

+To publish a widget on the Fliplet platform, you must be logged in by using `fliplet login` then you can use the `fliplet publish-widget` which will upload and publish your widget to the current environment (by default, production).

+Please note: your widget won't be published as public, but will rather kept private and visible only for the organisation you belong to.

 ## Widget development

 Your widget skeleton is made of the following directory structure: